 The same goes for garage security – cover the windows just as you would do in the house you live in.
 You can install simple curtains or replace window panes with frosted glass.
 If that’s too expensive, consider covering your existing panes with opaque film and you’ll block all view from the outside, but the light will still penetrate in.
 To take it one step further, you can install window bars, for additional safety.

 Electronic Locks for Doors

-In addition, use a strong, durable material to build your garage shed door, such as solid wood or metal, strengthen the frame and secure the hinges with coach bolts.
+In addition, use a strong, durable material to build your garage shed doors, such as solid wood or metal, strengthen the frame, and secure the hinges with coach bolts.